I hope you're sitting comfortably, this is a mammoth Marc Almond post...

 The exertions of a full-on day at work and getting to the gig clearly caught up with me and I was mortified to get a poke from Mrs. K, as I was apparently - and noticeably - nodding off at one point.
 And during Yesterday, When I Was Young to boot.
 Oh, the irony!
 It wouldn't have happened if I'd been standing...

 Suitably chastened and alert, I was immediately rewarded with a version of Terrapin, the Syd Barrett song that featured on Marc & The Mambas' debut album, Untitled.
-This is followed by Gloomy Sunday, the Billie Holiday classic, also interpreted by the Mambas on their second and last album, Torment And Toreros.
+This was followed by Gloomy Sunday, the Billie Holiday classic, also interpreted by the Mambas on their second and final album, Torment And Toreros.

 The studio version of Gloomy Sunday was part of a medley and included a snippet of Bobby Darin's Dream Lover.
 Marc revisited the song in 2007 for the covers album Stardom Road and fittingly, it was the next song in this setlist.
 Marc then performed the title track of said album which, over the course of the show, got as many songs (5) as his current effort.